cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 ### Compatibility among versions

-We strive to maintain compatibility between different operator versions, but in some cases this might not be possible.
+We strive to maintain compatibility between different operator versions, but in some cases, this might not be possible.
 Every version of the operator is compatible with the previous one, unless [release notes](release_notes.md) state the opposite.
 The release notes page indeed contains a detailed list of the changes introduced in every released version of the Cloud Native PostgreSQL Operator, and it must be read before upgrading to a newer version of the software.

-Most versions are directly upgradable and in that case applying the newer manifest for plain Kubernetes installations or using the native package manager of the chosen distribution is enough.
+Most versions are directly upgradable and in that case, applying the newer manifest for plain Kubernetes installations or using the native package manager of the chosen distribution is enough.

-When versions are not directly upgradable, the old version need to be removed before installing the new one.
+When versions are not directly upgradable, the old version needs to be removed before installing the new one.
 This won't affect user data but only the operator itself.
 Please consult the release notes for detailed information on how to upgrade to any released version.